BrunoASNascimento/study_centre/coursera/Risk Management Specialization/01. Introduction to Risk Management/README.md

 When you look at measuring market risk, a number in isolation is very difficult to put in perspective whether or not it's good or bad.
 So when you're trying to measure market risk, what you always want to do is you want to measure it against the benchmark.
 The reason why you want to measure it against the benchmark is you need a comparison.
 That comparison helps you determine if you're taking on too much risk or if you're not taking on enough risk.
 The benchmark allows that comparison in order to try to determine when you're looking at evaluation and a portfolio, whether or not it's actually sufficient.
 So having a good benchmark is very critical to the measurement of market risk.

+#### Portfolio Construction

+Portfolio construction.
+There are a number of different assets that could go into a portfolio.
+Risk and return is essentially a trade off.
+The risk management process, is a decision-making process.
+One of the things that risk managers also use as well as portfolio managers, is what's called The Sharpe Ratio.
+The Sharpe Ratio focuses on the total risk measured in absolute terms.
+Another statistical term that's used by risk managers is the correlation coefficient.
+What the correlation coefficient measures is how related are assets to one another.
+The correlation coefficient goes on a scale of plus one to minus one.
+Plus one being perfect positive correlation, minus one being perfect negative correlation.
+Just to recap, when you're looking at a portfolio construction, you want to take a look at the risk and return.
+You also want to know what the Sharpe ratio is but you also have to have an asset allocation mechanism, as well as knowing how correlated the assets are to one another.
+One of the things about a portfolio also from a risk management perspective is, before you begin building a portfolio the first question you need to ask yourself is, what is the purpose of the portfolio?
+The answer to that question will drive a lot of the decisions that you make when constructing a portfolio.
+Let's move on now to the concept of the efficient portfolio.
+The efficient portfolio is one that has the best risk and return characteristics.
+So you'll look at return, you look at volatility and what the efficient portfolio does is the efficient portfolio looks at the combination of risky assets that are available in order to construct a portfolio.

+**Sharpe Ratio for Portfolio i**

+$\text{Sharpe Ratio}= {{R_{i} - RFR} \over \sigma_{p} }$

+Where:

+$R_{p} = \text{Average return on Portfolio i}$

+$R_{f} = \text{Risk-free  rate of return}$

+$\sigma_{p} = \text{Standard derivation of the rate of return for Portfolio i}$

+Efficient portfolio has a combination of assets that go into a portfolio where the combination of assets through diversification actually decreases risk, that's called the efficient portfolio.
+When you look at the efficient portfolio, it's not a straight line it's actually a parabola.

+What the efficient frontier is, it's the combination of all of the risky assets that could comprise a portfolio where you're looking at the return versus the volatility.
+As you add more assets to the portfolio, what happens is you could actually increase the return while decreasing the volatility.
+But at some point in time as the parabola shows, risk and return start actually going up.
+Generally, it takes at least 30 assets to have a diversified portfolio, but that also depends on the selection of assets.
+One of the ways of minimizing volatility is to add more assets to the portfolio.
+Each company has what's called systematic risk and unsystematic risk.
+Systematic risk cannot be diversified away, but unsystematic risk could be diversified away.
+Systematic risk is the risk that every company has, regardless of the way it's managed.
+Many of the drivers of systematic risk are things like monetary policy, fiscal policy, policy, economic growth factors.
+It could also be the strength of the court systems that's systematic risk every company in the marketplace has that risk.
+Unsystematic risk is very specific to the company itself.
+Unsystematic risk can be reduced by adding assets to the portfolio and what happens then is unsystematic risk actually decreases and begins to approach systematic risk.
+That essentially is the point at which unsystematic risk approaches systematic.
+But you can never completely diversify away unsystematic risk.
+Where some of the drivers of systematic risks are things like monetary and fiscal policy, some of the drivers of unsystematic risk are things like quality of management.
+It could also be the industry or company operates it.
+It could be the culture of the company.
+These are things that are very specific to the company itself.
+When you do look at the selection of assets, you could also further diversify the asset-based by taking a look at international diversification.
+One thing I would say though, is that as you're adding assets to the portfolio, you do have to be aware of the correlation between the assets.
+If you do start adding things like mutual funds, you do have to be aware of the underlying assets that are the mutual funds to see if they're correlated to actually your existing holdings.
+Even when you're looking at international diversification, if you buy an international company that's in the same industry as as a current holding, you're not going to get the benefit of the diversification.
+If you add similar industries into the portfolio, instead of having diversification on 30 selections, what you may have to do is actually add your holdings to the portfolio to get the benefit of the diversification.
+But now let's take a look at the capital asset pricing model.